14 Types of Freelance Writing Jobs and What They Pay

 3. Copywriter

-If you prefer to write shorter-form sales-driven content, you may enjoy being a copywriter rather than a content writer.
-Companies hire copywriters to create a variety of marketing and sales content collateral.
-Copywriters are experts at getting the point across and driving sales with limited copy space.
-Search and social media ads typically have maximum character limits, so a copywriter's job is to create copy that effectively promotes a brand or product in as few words as possible.
+If you prefer to write shorter-form sales-driven content over long-form content, you may enjoy being a copywriter.
+Copywriters create a variety of marketing and sales content collateral, and are experts at getting the point across and driving sales with limited copy space.
+Search and social media ads typically have maximum character limits.
+A copywriter's job is often to create copy that effectively promotes a brand or product in that limited space.

-Depending on the type of copy you enjoy writing, you can specialize in a kind of copywriting.
+Depending on the type of copy you enjoy writing, you can specialize in certain kinds of copywriting.
 Some writers prefer to work on more creative brand campaigns, while others want to focus on ads or SEO.
-Copywriters may have more on-off projects, as individual clients don't need these services regularly, but copywriters on Upwork are in high demand across multiple businesses.
+Copywriters may have more on-off projects, as individual clients don't need their services regularly, but copywriters on Upwork are in high demand across multiple industries.

-Copywriters strike a balance between storytelling and sales when writing.
-You need to create authentic copy that targets the right audience, so it converts to sales.
+Copywriters strike a balance between storytelling and sales.
+You need to create authentic copy that targets the right audience and converts them into customers.
 Consumers are constantly bombarded with sales and marketing materials; successful copywriters know how to write content that stands out and breaks through the noise.

 • Product descriptions